saikishor/soar-to-ros_interface/README.md

 Note:
-You might need to change the directories of SOAR and some other files in this code.
+You might need to change the directories of SOAR and some other files in this code, according to your directories for it to function.